nymea/nymea-plugins/zigbeegeneric/README.md

 > Most power sockets have a pairing button.
 Once the device is powered, it can be resetted / paired by clicking the button multiple times of keeping it pressed for several seconds.

+### Radiator thermostats

+Radiator thermostats that follow the ZigBee specification.

 ## Requirements